dekorateio/dekorate/readme.md

 #### related examples
  - [spring boot on kubernetes example](examples/spring-boot-on-kubernetes-example)

-#### Openshift extension for Juni5
+#### OpenShift extension for JUnit5

-Similarly to using the [kubernetes junit extension](#kubernetes-extension-for-junit5) you can use the extension for Openshift, by adding  [@OpenshiftIntegrationTest](testing/openshift-junit/src/main/java/io/ap4k/testing/annotation/OpenshiftIntegrationTest.java).
+Similarly to using the [kubernetes junit extension](#kubernetes-extension-for-junit5) you can use the extension for OpenShift, by adding  [@OpenshiftIntegrationTest](testing/openshift-junit/src/main/java/io/ap4k/testing/annotation/OpenshiftIntegrationTest.java).
 To use that you need to add:

     <dependency>